Concordium/concordium-rosetta/README.md

 *Prerequisites*

-The repository uses *recursive* git submodules.
+The repository uses *nested* git submodules.
 Make sure that all submodules are checked out correctly using

 ```shell
 git submodule update --init --recursive